lhorie/mithril-blog/articles/building-a-seinfeld-app.md

 If you were coding along, you would probably notice that typing 7 table rows and 7 columns per row would result in a pretty big and repetitive template.
 So what we did above is define a **stub** method called `chain.seven` which will repeat whatever you pass to it 7 times.

 Stubbing basically means just calling a function that doesn't exist yet.
 It's a great way of cranking out some code quickly: it helps mitigate "analysis paralysis" by letting you focus on the easy stuff (i.e. the general DOM structure), so you can worry about the repetition stuff in isolation later.

-Note that implementing `chain.seven` is an easy-to-complete task if you were to stop working on this app now and came back to work on it tomorrow.
+Note that implementing `chain.seven` is an easy-to-complete task, so it makes for a good warm-up task to get the juices going if you were to stop working on this app now and came back to work on it tomorrow.
 This is a powerful productivity trick: if you're getting bogged down, just write a stub and move on!
 It helps you shift away from the all-or-nothing approach to development that stalls a lot of people and nudges you towards incremental progress.

 Now that we have do have our basic grid structure figured out, we can get the `chain.seven` utility out of the way: